The Official Site of Robert Barclay, Author

 Reviews of The Girl in the Orphanage

-The Girl In the Orphanage Chapter 1
+The Girl in the Orphanage book review cover

 The Girl in the Orphanage by Robert Barclay is an excellent read.
 It’s a murder mystery packed with action and suspense.